 - Herbal products

-Various medications are linked to the development of gynecomastia.
+Multiple medications are linked to the development of gynecomastia.
 Anti-androgens, which are used to treat prostate enlargement, prostate cancer, and many other conditions, can cause gynecomastia, as well as anti-anxiety medications, tricyclic antidepressants, and antibiotics.

 Symptoms of Gynecomastia

 Gynecomastia is caused by a hormonal imbalance of estrogen and testosterone and can affect one or both breasts, often disproportionately.
 A study shows that gynecomastia in teenage boys can have negative effects on their self-esteem, as well as cause various other emotional health problems.
-In addition to the devastating emotional consequences of the condition, men and boys suffering with gynecomastia may also have pain in their breasts.
+In addition to the devastating psychological consequences of the condition, men and boys suffering from gynecomastia may also have pain in their breasts.
 Sometimes, gynecomastia resolves on its own, but the condition often requires medical or surgical intervention to return the patient to his former physique.
 Symptoms of gynecomastia include swollen breast tissue, breast tenderness, and nipple discharge.

-A number of medications can cause gynecomastia.
+Many medications can cause gynecomastia.
 These include: